 While it’s not always something we want to think about—growing older and struggling to live independently—being aware and informed about what the next chapters can hold is important.
 What is assisted living?
 Is it the same as nursing care?
 Or a home health aide?
 How do I know if and when it’s right for a loved one or for me?
 These are frequently asked questions, and the Mission at Agua Fria wants to help provide some answers.

 Assisted living falls roughly between needing a home health aide and nursing care.
+Therefore when researching an assisted living facility it is important to utilise the correct search term for example “senior housing in Lincoln” if for example you are searching for an assisted living facility in Lincoln.
 A home health aide provides supportive care in an individual’s home.
 This aid can be a caregiver helping with daily needs, such as maintaining personal hygiene, cooking, and house chores, or a licensed healthcare professional providing needed medical treatments.
 Nursing homes, on the other hand, are places for people who need regular medical care that cannot be provided at home but does not require a hospital.
 Nursing homes tend to have skilled nurses and nurse’s aides on-site 24/7.

 As for assisted living, it is personalized care for adults given within an assisted-living community.
 These communities provide support for activities of daily living (ADLs) while also allowing for the independence their residents need and desire.

 What Is and Is Not Included?

 Assisted-living community offerings can vary by location, but in general, they provide medical oversight, supportive care for ADLs, and instrumental activities of daily living (IADLs)—shopping, housekeeping, laundry, transportation, and so forth.
 Additionally, there’s an extra level of safety and security within these communities, including 24/7 support staff, walk- or wheel-in showers with grab bars, emergency response pull cords, and emergency pendants.